It’s called WannaCry / WannaCryptor and is possibly the biggest attack in history

 5. Use an Antivirus Program

 6. Be suspicious of EMails, Websites and Apps

-7. *Most Important* Make Daily Backups of your files onsite and offsite
+7. *Most Important* Make Daily Backups of your files using offsite cloud backup

 Google Researcher Discovers similarities in WannaCry code identical to Lazarus Group